 Retaining the original five-acre site, records show, even after the church moved the congregation didn’t abandon their little cemetery.

 Instead, the sacred grounds were maintained by the families and people in the church through planned cemetery work days, in many instances, an all day affair with dinner served on the grounds.

 By 1940, with a dwindling congregation, the tough decision was made to consolidate the Elfers church with the New Port Richey congregation.
 On June 3, 1940, the Florida Conference announced the Elfers Methodist Church would be discontinued, due to lack of support.

 But, this didn’t dampen the spirits of the Elfers congregation who were graciously welcomed into the New Port Richey church.

-In the absence of a home church, in the early 1950s the families of both East Elfers and West Elfers cemeteries, the latter the historic Baptist cemetery, united to form the Elfers Cemetery Association.
-And, for more than 20 years, they diligently worked to upkeep the records and maintenance of these hallowed grounds.
+In the absence of a home church, in the early 1950s the families of both East Elfers and West Elfers cemeteries, the latter and the historic Baptist cemetery, united to form the Elfers Cemetery Association.
+And for more than 20 years they diligently worked to upkeep the records and maintenance of these hallowed grounds.

 Correspondents of the Elfers Cemetery Association reveal, for a time, the Florida Methodist Conference contemplated deeding the five acre East Elfers Cemetery to the association.
 However, these plans never materialized.

 By 1965, with early services held at Colonial Hills Civic Club, a new Methodist church was organized in Elfers -- the Asbury United Methodist Church.
 For the first time since 1940 Elfers had a home church.

 On July 5, 1973, the Florida Conference of the United Methodist Church deeded the five acre East Elfers Cemetery to the newly organized Asbury Methodist Church -- the closest to the cemetery.